Ronaldo asks US court to dismiss rape case or OK mediation

 - Affirmative action debate in Washington takes an Orwellian turn | Naomi Ishisaka

+Mayorga, now 36, is a former schoolteacher and model who lives in the Las Vegas area.

+Stovall has alleged that Mayorga, then 25, was so stressed by pressure from “fixers” trying to protect the reputation of Ronaldo, then 24, that she lacked the legal capacity to sign a non-disclosure agreement 10 years ago.

-A federal judge hasn’t set a hearing date on the bid to stop court proceedings and invoke a settlement provision calling for private mediation.
+A federal judge in Las Vegas has not set a hearing date on Ronaldo’s bid to stop the court case.

-The Associated Press generally doesn’t name people who say they’re victims of sexual assault, but Mayorga gave consent through her lawyers to be named.